thanos-io/thanos/docs/overview.md

 Metric data stored in the object storage is in the same format as on Prometheus' local disk.
 Similarly to compaction processes done by Prometheus, Thanos' can greatly benefit from data in the object storage being compacted.

-The compactor is a singleton components that continously ensures that data blocks in the object storage are consolidated, which reduces data size and increases query efficiency.
+The compactor is a singleton component that continously ensures that data blocks in the object storage are consolidated, which reduces data size and increases query efficiency.

 * [How to deploy the compactor](components/compact#deployment)

-It is not necessary to deploy the compactor to try Thanos out.
+It is not necessary to deploy the compactor to try out Thanos.

 In the future, the compactor will also take on tasks such as dynamic retention and downsampling.